 Hi there, friends!
-In the last installment in our series on The Lost Princess, we explained the opening words of Rebbe Nachman, “While on a journey I told a story, and whoever heard it had a thought of repentance.”
+In the previous installment in our series on The Lost Princess, we explained the opening words of Rebbe Nachman, “On a journey I told a story, and whoever heard it had a thought of repentance.”
 We learned that the story of the lost princess is the story of our personal journey through the ages and stages of our lives; the loss of soulful passion and youthful enthusiasm and the epic search to reinvigorate our lives with its sweetness and warmth.

 Let us now begin the actual tale.

 There was once a king

 Traditionally, whenever we encounter a king in a Jewish parable, it is a reference to the King of kings, the Master of the world.
 In our interpretation of Rebbe Nachman’s tale, we will follow this assumption.

 Though when we began this series we set out to explore the spiritual-psychological insight of this story as opposed to the Kabbalistic depth, there are certain places throughout the story where we will need to touch upon some of its basic concepts that will enable us to attain the deepest psychological insight.
 Though at first some of these concepts may seem challenging due to the limited treatment they receive here, I hope that I will succeed in explaining them in a logical, down to earth, and practical way.
 This section of the story is by far the most overtly Kabbalistic; after this it is “smooth sailing”.
 I hope you will bear with me.